 4-8 months is the approximate amount of time that it takes for the tortoises to develop within their hard-shelled eggs.
 Once they crack open, it can take these hatchlings up to a month to dig themselves out of the hole to reach the surface.

-With tours that consist of exploring the highlands of Santa Cruz, the Finch Bay Galapagos Hotel offers tours of the highlands of Santa Cruz Island, offering guests the chance to experience Galapagos giant tortoises hatching (if you’re lucky enough)!
-If you want to raise your odds, simply head to the Charles Darwin Research Centre over in Puerto Ayora, which is only a stone’s throw away from the Finch Bay Galapagos Hotel property!
+Finch Bay Galapagos Hotel has tours that offer one of the best ways to see the Galapagos Islands, which include the highlands of Santa Cruz Island.
+This offers our guests the chance to experience Galapagos giant tortoises hatching (if you’re lucky enough)!
+However, you can raise your odds by simply heading to the Charles Darwin Research Center over in Puerto Ayora, which is only a stone’s throw away from the Finch Bay Galapagos Hotel property!